VictoriousAttitude/warden/README.md

-classical security engineering: label every value with integrity and confidentiality, propagate those labels along the agent's data-flow graph, and enforce a capability policy at a single reference monitor that mediates every consequential action — fail-closed, with an explainable provenance path for every denial.
+classical security engineering: label every value with integrity and confidentiality, propagate those labels along the agent's data-flow graph, and enforce a capability policy at a single reference monitor that mediates every consequential action(fail-closed, with an explainable provenance path for every denial)

 Warden is framework-agnostic and local-first.
-It is not a model, not a scanner, and does not claim to "solve" prompt injection; it bounds the blast radius and makes exploitation provably hard given correct policies.
+It is not a model, not a scanner, and does not claim to "solve" prompt injection.

+It bounds the blast radius and makes exploitation provably hard given correct policies.

 ## Quickstart